synthesized-io/fairlens/docs/index.rst

    User Guide
    ^^^^^^^^^^

-   Jump right in and begin using *FairLens*.
+   Jump right in and begin using FairLens.
 Learn how to identify and measure different kinds of biases in your datasets.

    +++